Devostated/SteamOffline/README.md

 The download can be found on the [Release](https://github.com/Devostated/SteamOffline/releases) page.

 ## Usage
-- install a second Steam client
+- install a second Steam client - Recommend using Steam Beta if you want to use second account
 - login and install games you want to run offline
 - close Steam
 - place the SteamOffline.exe and OfflinePatch.exe into your new Steam folder